 Fossils are not common and are mostly only flint fossils, such as echinoids or sponges, or found in erratic rocks.
 The cliffs here are rarely washed out.

 Most of the relevant rocks are found on the foreshore at low tide and can easily be picked up.
 You will need to visit during a low tide and it is better during the winter months, when less sand accumulates on the beach.

 During the twentieth century, this was a popular location for mammal remains, such as mammoth, deer, rhinoceros and so on.
 These were found like at West Runton, from the Cromer Forest Bed, which once stretched all the way from Cromer to Pakefield in Suffolk.
 Most of the locations in between are now, like Mundesley, protected by sea defences.
 Occasional bones from this bed are still found today from this location, but are rare.

 The tall cliffs are a mixture of glacial sands, clays and tills, containing various erratics.
 These can contain fossils.
-Flints washed from underlying chalk deposits are washed out mostly from offshore and also contain fossils.
-During the twentieth century, before the sea defence was built, foreshore deposits of the Cromer Forest Bed were exposed at the base of the cliff.
+Flints washed from underlying chalk deposits are washed out mostly from offshore and may also contain fossils.
+During the twentieth century, before the sea defence was built, foreshore deposits of the Cromer Forest-bed were exposed at the base of the cliff.
 Today, this bed is covered by the slipped glacial beds, which are rarely washed out.

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.